hgmnz/truncate_html/README.markdown

 A few notes:

-* By default, it will truncate on word boundry.
+* By default, it will truncate on word boundary.
-  To truncate the HTML string strictly at the specified length, pass in the `:word_boundry => false` option.
+  To truncate the HTML string strictly at the specified length, pass in the `:word_boundary => false` option.
 * If the input HTML is nil, it will return an empty string.
 * The omission text's length does count toward the resulting string's length.
 * `<script>` tags will pass right through - they will not count toward the resulting string's length, or be truncated.
 * The default options are:
   * :length => 100
   * :omission => '...'
-  * :word_boundry => true
+  * :word_boundary => true

 You may also set global configuration options.
 For example, place the following on a sensible place,